 A gentlemen who attended the conference spoke of his hobby of improving the performance of cars.
 When the group brainstormed ideas to further improve his hobby, they didn’t come up with anything relevant.
 Why?
 The first key component to innovation is those involved must possess the expertise and knowledge to understand how their idea might be applied.

-Creative Thinking: Within each of this resides the ability to think creatively.
-Unfortunately our methodology, time constraints and environment can stifle our creative thinking.
-To increase creativity we discussed creating distance from our problem, by either leaving the situation physically, or taking time to let our creative juices flow.
-We can think more creatively when we step away from our methodology, environment and constraints, and let our brain shift into action.
+Within each of us exists the ability to think creatively.
+Unfortunately various time constraints and our environment can stifle creative thinking.
+To increase creativity we need to create distance from our problem by either leaving the situation physically, or taking time to let our creative juices flow.
+By stepping away from methodology, environment and constraints, our brains shift into creative action!